ShadeCloak/ADORA/README.md

 ## One More Thing

-ADORA can be implemented in verl or OpenRLHF by modifying only a single function.
+ADORA can be implemented in `verl` or `OpenRLHF` by modifying only a single function.
 Still, based on your specific training objectives, you need to define a method to generate advantage weights from the results of actor rollouts.
 Moreover, you can also choose to incorporate ADORA only at certain stages of RL training.
-Notably, ADORA demonstrates compatibility and independence, showing seamless integration capabilities with cold-start scenarios and the recently proposed DAPO.
-We welcome feedback, improvements, and collaboration opportunities to further explore ADORA's potential implementations.
+Notably, ADORA demonstrates compatibility and independence, showing seamless integration capabilities with cold-start scenarios and the recently proposed `DAPO`. **We welcome feedback, improvements, and collaboration opportunities to further explore ADORA's potential implementations.**

 ## Citation